stiznan/stiznan/Energy Cost, Inflation, Consumer Sentiment/README.md

 Overall, I see that consumer sentiment is is predicted by the use of the independent variables chosen through EIA, Inflation index, and Bureau of Labor Statistics.
 Having a F-statistic being so substantially low confirms this.
 However, given that the assumptions of a parametric test are a concern I chose to include a Random Forest Regressor model to involve nonparametric methods.
 This resulted in an R-Squared of 97.9% compared to the Multiple Linear Regression that was 81%.
 I conclude that a nonparametric model is best given the distribution of the dependent variable and the variances of the independent variables.

+### Please see Two-Way ANOVA for brief exploration into interactions between Consumer Sentiment, Gas Price, and Inflation Factors.